 Spray this gentle mist on to your face to rehydrate and calm the skin with thanks to the potent white tea antioxidant and aloe vera it contains.
 Suitable for sensitive skin too.

 Cooling and refreshing.
 This eye gel reduces puffiness, perfect for pollenated seasons.
-Keep it in the fridge for optimum relief when applying.
+Keep it chilled in the fridge for optimum relief.